ConsciousBone/Spookreads/README.md

 # Tech stack
 - Swift (what practically every modern iOS/iPadOS app is written in)
 - SwiftUI (for the whole of the app's UI, also the best UI framework I've ever used)
-- SwiftData (to store the books, duh)
+- SwiftData (to store the books, kinda useful...)
 - OpenAI API (on the backend, actually writes the stories and sends them back to us!
 I'm using `gpt-4o-mini` for Spookreads because it's cheap and also pretty fast)
 - Nginx (on the backend, proxies the requests from my server to OpenAI so I don't leak my API key)